IndrajeetPatil/ggstatsplot/README.md

 ```

 You can get the **development** version of the package from GitHub
 (`0.0.4.9000`).
-To see what new changes have been made to the package
+To see what new changes (and bug fixes) have been made
-since the last release on `CRAN`, you can check the detailed log of
+to the package since the last release on `CRAN`, you can check the
-changes here:
+detailed log of changes here:
 <https://indrajeetpatil.github.io/ggstatsplot/news/index.html>

 If you are in hurry and want to reduce the time of installation, prefer-